 Where ||∙||F2 represents the Frobenius Norm for square matrices.

 The Frobenius norm quantifies the distance between the source and target covariance matrices in high-dimensional space.
-This distance represents the domain discrepancy, and the Neural Network aims to minimize it, thereby reducing domain shift and improving generalization across different domains [4].
-The model aims to recognize the domain-invariant features by aligning the covariance matrices to the same domain.
+This distance represents the domain discrepancy, and the Neural Network is trained to minimize it, thereby reducing domain shift and improving generalization across different domains [4].
+The model is trained to recognize the domain-invariant features by aligning the covariance matrices to the same domain.

-The gradient, with respect to the input features, can overall be backpropagated by such:
+The gradient, with respect to the input features, can overall be back propagated by such: